pfdubois/BridgeBidding/source/MajorOpenings.rst

 Ready?
 Here we go again.

-If you are *not a passed hand*, and there is *no interference*, and your partner opened a *suit other than clubs*, then a two-level response in a new suit is forcing to game or four of a minor.
-There are six possible sequences:
+If you are *not a passed hand*, and there is *no interference*, and your partner opened a *suit other than clubs*, then a non-jump two-level response in a new suit is forcing to game or four of a minor.
+There are six such sequences:

 * 1♦ - 2♣
 * 1♥ - 2♣ or 2♦
 * 1♠ - 2♣, 2♦, or 2♥

-All of these sequences show four card or longer suits with the exception of 1♠ – 2♥, which shows five hearts.
+All of these sequences show four card or longer suits (rarely, three) with the exception of 1♠ – 2♥, which promises five hearts.
 Jump bids like 1♦ – 2♠ are not 2/1 bids.

+If responder is a passed hand, or if there is competition, everything is standard, as we discuss next in :ref:`Standard Responses <standard>`.
+Over a 1♣ opening, everything (including 1N) is standard.

 The auction 1♦ - 2♣ is special and was treated separately in the chapter on :ref:`Responding To Minor Openings <MinorOpenings>`.

 Along with 2/1 we must play :ref:`1N Forcing <OneNoForcing>`.
-This means that:

--  As a passed hand, or if there is competition, everything is standard, as we discuss next in :ref:`Standard Responses <standard>`.
--  Over a 1♣ opening, everything (including 1N) is standard.
--  Over a 1♦ opening, 2♣ is game forcing, 3♣ is invitational, and
-   everything else (including 1N) is standard.
--  A game-forcing response of 2♣ or 2♦ can be as little as three cards, such as when responder is 3=4=3=3, in order to be sure 1♠ – 2♥ is five hearts.
--  2/1 bids do not deny a four-card major, and don't deny three-card support for opener's major.
--  With four-card support and a game-forcing hand we use the :ref:`Jacoby 2NT <Jacoby2NT>` convention.
+Responding 1N now has a range of six to twelve points, rather than six to 10.
+The reason is that while we used to make bids like 1M - 2♣ with 10 to 12 points, we cannot do that any more.
+So, if we didn't widen the range of 1N to include such hands, we'd have no bid.

 .. _standard: